Miracle on Ice: Silver medal

 In the Soviet locker room, Tikhonov singled out first-line players Tretiak, Kharlamov, Petrov, and Mikhailov, and told each of them, "This is your loss!"
 Two days after the Miracle on Ice, the Soviet team defeated Sweden 9–2, winning the silver medal.
 The Soviet players were so upset at their loss that they did not turn in their silver medals to get their names inscribed on them, as is customary.
-The result stunned the Soviet Union and its news media.
+The result stunned the Soviet media who avoided covering the results of the ice hockey tournament.
+Instead, they focused on the Soviet Olympic team's overall performance, which brought them 10 gold medals and first place in the medal standings.
+Following the Olympics, General Secretary Leonid Brezhnev personally told Viktor Tikhonov that "I know you are stronger than the Americans" at a Kremlin reception for the Russian Olympians.

 After the 1980 Winter Olympics

-Despite the loss, the USSR remained the pre-eminent power in Olympic hockey until its dissolution in 1991.
+Despite the loss, the USSR remained the pre-eminent power in international ice hockey until its dissolution in 1991.
 The Soviet team did not lose a World Championship game until 1985 and did not lose to the United States again until 1991.
 Throughout the 1980s, NHL teams continued to draft Soviet players in hopes of enticing them to eventually play in North America.
 Soviet emigrant Victor Nechayev made a brief appearance with the Los Angeles Kings in the 1982–83 season, and during the 1988–89 season the Soviet Ice Hockey Federation agreed to let veteran Sergei Pryakhin join the Calgary Flames.

 NHL careers

 Former Soviet National team player Helmuts Balderis, pictured in 2014.
 Balderis played a season late in his career with the Minnesota North Stars of the NHL.

-In the 1989-90 season, Soviet authorities permitted six more 1980 Olympians - Helmuts Balderis, Slava Fetisov, Alexei Kasatonov, Vladimir Krutov, Sergei Makarov, and Sergei Starikov - to join NHL clubs, but only after they agreed to play in their final World Championship (where they won gold).
+In the 1989–90 season, Soviet authorities permitted six more 1980 Olympians - Helmuts Balderis, Slava Fetisov, Alexei Kasatonov, Vladimir Krutov, Sergei Makarov, and Sergei Starikov - to join NHL clubs, but only after they agreed to play in their final World Championship (where they won gold).
 Makarov won the Calder Memorial Trophy as NHL Rookie of the Year in 1989–90, becoming the oldest player to win that award.
-Fetisov was a teammate of Mike Ramsey on the 1995 Detroit Red Wings team that lost the Stanley Cup Finals to Neal Broten and the New Jersey Devils.
+Fetisov was a teammate of Mike Ramsey on the 1995 Detroit Red Wings team that lost the Stanley Cup Final to Neal Broten and the New Jersey Devils.
 Fetisov completed his career by winning Cups with the Red Wings in 1997 and 1998; the first Cup win also made Fetisov a member of the Triple Gold Club, consisting of individuals who have won a Stanley Cup plus gold medals at the Olympics and World Championships.